ditiroletsoalo/ditiroletsoalo/README.md

 # Hi there 👋 I'm Ditiro Letsoalo

 🎓 Master's student in **Statistics and Data Science** at the University of Cape Town.
-📊 Passionate about **time series analysis, Bayesian methods, and machine learning**.
+📊 Passionate about **Passionate about time series analysis, Bayesian methods, machine learning**, and their applications in finance and ecology..
-💡 Experienced in solving real-world problems through **hackathons, research, and projects**.
+💡 Experienced in solving real-world problems through **hackathons, research, and academic projects**.
 🚀 Interested in applying data-driven solutions to finance, business, and social challenges.

 ---